GuangxianZhu/Fully-SCNN/README.md

 # Features
 1. Fully-LFSR based SNG, all behavior of hardware are simulated.
 2. An end-to-end process using real bit-stream for calculation.
-3. All Calculation of SC is implementated, using real XNOR, APC, etc. operation.
+3. All Calculation of SC is implementated, using real XNOR, APC, FSM, etc. operation.